lunabrain-ai/lunabrain/docs/content/blog/cerebras-gpt-vs-llama-ai-model-comparison/index.md

 -->

-On March 28th, Cerebras released on [HuggingFace](https://huggingface.co/cerebras/Cerebras-GPT-13B) a new Open Source model trained on [The Pile](https://pile.eleuther.ai/) dataset called "Cerebras-GPT" with GPT-3-like performance. (
+On March 28th, Cerebras released on [HuggingFace](https://huggingface.co/cerebras/Cerebras-GPT-13B) a new Open SourcePage model trained on [The Pile](https://pile.eleuther.ai/) dataset called "Cerebras-GPT" with GPT-3-like performance. (
 [Link to press release](https://www.cerebras.net/blog/cerebras-gpt-a-family-of-open-compute-efficient-large-language-models/))